marysaray/SourceControlVS/README.md

             - Code review can take place to verify quality code before merging into your product.

         4.)
 Merge into Master/Main/Default
-            - After pull request is reviewed and accepted it can be merged into the main branch.
+            - After pull request is reviewed and accepted it can be merged into the base branch.

 ### Agile Development Brief-Introduction